Eye injuries can occur in many settings, including at home, at work or when playing sports.

-Common causes of eye injuries include:
+Common types of eye injury include:

 - scratches and abrasions – such as from fingernails or tree branches

 - foreign bodies – such as small pieces of grit, wood or metal getting in the eye